by Kimberly Blackford

 With so many regions of the country experiencing water shortages throughout the year, using a home’s grey water, or a home’s wastewater except toilet water is gaining popularity.
 Benefits of collecting this water include reducing water use, reduced strain on sewer and septic systems and ground water replenishment.
 These collection systems for grey water can be as simple as a pipe or they can include collection tanks and pumps.

 Beside these residential ideas for continuing the green movement, builders have begun to realize how important it is to build commercial buildings with stricter green standards, products and materials.
-These larger buildings consumer more energy and resources than any home does, so commercial builders everywhere are taking a strong interest in making community buildings, offices, sporting facilities, among the places more efficient in 2011 than they have ever been before.
+These larger buildings consume more energy and resources than any home does, so commercial builders everywhere are taking a strong interest in making community buildings, offices, sporting facilities, among other places more efficient than they have ever been before.

 House Plans and More has over 17,000 house plans and project plans to choose from in a variety of styles and sizes.
 Start searching for your dream home now.